 Our Massachusetts Personal Injury Lawyers Offer Professional Legal Representation in Cases of Work-Related Injuries

 A work-related injury could be devastating.
 Many independent contractors believe they have no recourse under Massachusetts workers’ compensation laws.
-While you might be prohibited from filing a workers’ comp claim, you still have the right to file a personal injury lawsuit.
-Some injured workers could also challenge their classification as independent contractors.
+While you might be prohibited from filing a workers’ comp claim, you still have the right to file a personal injury lawsuit with the assistance of a Quincy workers’ compensation lawyer Some injured workers could also challenge their classification as independent contractors.
 The experience Malden personal Injury lawyers at the Law Office of John J. Sheehan are available to help you.
 Call (617) 925-6407 today.